A ruined stone building stands in the dessert on the island of Aruba.

 Before leaving on your trip, check with your credit card company and bank as to whether they need the dates of your travel and the countries you will be visiting.
 If they do require this and you attempt to use your card in another country without notifying them, you run the risk of having your card denied until you contact them.
 (I learned this the hard way.)
 Not all credit cards companies and banks require prior notification, but some require a phone call or have an online system where you can register your travel plans.

-When contacting the credit companies and your bank, this is a good time to also inquire about foreign transaction fees.
+When contacting the credit card companies and your bank, this is a good time to also inquire about foreign transaction fees.
 This is a fee, usually a percentage, that is added to every transaction you make outside of your home country.
-There are cards that waive transaction fees, especially credit cards that earn travel benefits such as airline miles, and it is often worth the effort to check this out well ahead of your trip.
+There are cards that waive transaction fees, especially credit cards that earn travel benefits, such as airline miles.
+It is often worth the effort to check this out well ahead of your trip.
 If your card charges a fee, you might consider opening another card just for the purposes of travel.

 Trying to understand the bill in a new currency can be confusing.
 If you use your credit card, remember to request that the transaction be made in the local currency — Euros in this case.